-My son went into daycare at 9 months of age for two days a week.
-It’s bad enough that you feel guilty leaving them as you rush off to work, especially with all the tears at drop-off.
-But when they come home feeling sick the mummy guilt really twists its jagged knife through your heart!
+It’s bad enough that we feel guilty leaving them as you rush off to work, especially with all the tears at drop-off, but when they come home with a runny nose it's like a jagged knife through your heart!

-But these parents are right, getting sick at daycare is a rite of passage for us working mums and dads.
-Children in group care have increased exposure to other children, play with germ-sharing toys, and their little bodies haven’t met all the germs yet so are more likely to react when they are exposed to a virus.
+But these parents are right; getting sick at daycare is a rite of passage for us working mums and dads.
+Children in group care have increased exposure to other children, and play with germ-sharing toys, and their little bodies haven’t met all the germs yet, so they are more likely to react when exposed to a virus.
 Unless you are willing to hire a nanny or stay at home yourself you can’t completely avoid these illnesses, you just have to suck it up (quite literally) for the first little while.

 It’s unlikely that you can entirely prevent your child from getting sick – children are inevitably going to get coughs, colds and flu.

 The good news is that colds rarely cause serious harm; they just make your child feel unwell.
 They will usually get better in 7-10 days – if not earlier, although a cough can last up to 3 weeks.

 Here are some things to help relieve your child’s symptoms: